Here are some of the things that really should have come up in sex education!

 2. What is an erection?

-1. Reflexogenic erections from direct physical contact to the genitals
+- Reflexogenic - triggered by direct physical contact to the genitals

-2. Psychogenic erections through audiovisual stimulation or fantasy
+- Psychogenic - triggered by audiovisual stimulation or fantasy

 3. What happens during ejaculation?

-• Emission is the movement of semen to the urethra
+- Emission is the movement of semen into the urethra

 4. What is the difference between pre-cum and semen?

-Pre-cum is the clear liquid that comes out of the penis before ejaculation.
-It is produced by the Cowper’s Gland, also known as the Bulbourethral Gland.
-Its function is for lubrication, similar to the lubrication produced in vaginas by the Bartholin Glands.
+Pre-cum is the clear fluid that comes out of the penis before ejaculation.
+It's produced by the Cowper's Gland, also known as the Bulbourethral Gland - the male equivalent of the Bartholin Glands in women.
+Its two main jobs are lubrication and neutralizing the acidity left behind by urine in the urethra, which helps protect sperm during ejaculation.

 5. How important is a strong PC (Pubococcygeus) muscle?